Degree Requirements

 * Includes related techniques courses

-The general academic studies requirements of the BFA degree include four core courses in the humanities and social sciences (HSS 1-4), two required courses in history (HTA 101 and HTA 102), five electives in art history (10 credits), and science (three credits).
-The additional general academic studies electives must total 12 credits.
-Students will average a minimum of two courses per semester from the list above.
+The general academic studies requirements of the BFA degree include four core courses in the humanities and social sciences (HSS 1-4) and a natural science course (three credits).

 During Foundation year, BFA candidates take two core courses in the humanities and social sciences and two required courses in art history.